jwillage/citibike/cb_eda.md

 at 1, while the lower is unbounded.
 Changing the denominator to the predicted value yields the same problem in the opposite direction.
 Here, the choice is to use the Balanced Relative Error (Miyazaki et al. 1991), which compares against both over and under-estimation.
-We lose no fidelity of magnitude, as it combines MRE and MER.
+We lose no fidelity of magnitude, as it combines MRE and MER (Another candidate was Ln(Q) (Tofallis 2014), which provides good symmetry, but less interpretable results).

 ```r